amsehili/auditok/doc/command_line_usage.rst

     -s FLOAT, --max-silence FLOAT
                             Maximum duration of consecutive silence allowed within a valid audio event in seconds.
-[Default: 0.3] -d, --drop-trailing-silence
+[Default: 0.3] -l FLOAT, --max-leading-silence FLOAT
+                            Maximum duration (in seconds) of silence to retain before each detected event.
+Preserves the natural onset of sounds (e.g., the gradual rise of speech).
+A value of 0.1-0.3 seconds is typically a good choice.
+                            [Default: 0]
+    -g FLOAT, --max-trailing-silence FLOAT
+                            Maximum duration (in seconds) of trailing silence to keep at the end of each detected event.
+Use 0 to drop all trailing silence.
+When omitted, all trailing silence (up to --max-silence) is kept.
+[Default: None] -d, --drop-trailing-silence
-                            [Deprecated: use max_trailing_silence=0 in the Python
+                            [Deprecated: use -g/--max-trailing-silence 0 instead.]
-                            API instead.]
                             Remove trailing silence from a detection.
+Ignored if -g/--max-trailing-silence is also provided.
                             [Default: trailing silence is retained].
     -R, --strict-min-duration
                             Reject events shorter than --min-duration, even if adjacent to the most recent valid event that reached